shieldgenerator7/Ersatzica/Awoomoons Story/AwoomoonsStory.md

 “Medic Lersha!
 My fellow guard has fallen!”

-“Oh my coons!”
+“Oh my tooth!”
 She knelt down next to him.
 “What happened?”

 “The cats got him.
 I didn’t see, but I think he was shanked.”